Optikzz/tommy-props/README.md

-# tommy-props

-Built on the QBCore framework.
+Built on the QBCore Framework.